solchef/examples/github/README.md

 # GitHub example Jobs

 This folder contains example Jobs using [Trigger.dev](https://trigger.dev) and [GitHub](https://GitHub.com).
-You can use these Jobs as a starting point for creating your own Jobs.
+You can use these Jobs as a starting point for creating your own.

 The Jobs are located in `src/jobs` and include:

-- onIssueOpened: This Job will run when a new issue is created on a repository.
+- onIssueOpened: This Job will run when a new issue is created in a repository.
 Once created it will add a 'Bug' label to the issue.

 - newStarAlert: This Job will run when a new star is added or removed from the `triggerdotdev/trigger.dev` repository